-Chris Moon MBE was blow up by a landmine.
-A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.
+A landmine blew up Chris Moon MBE.
+A former soldier, Chris also escaped being held hostage and is an extreme marathon runner.

 Chris is one of the luckiest people you’re likely to meet, as he should be dead.
 He’s cheated death many times over!